 He came to painting and drawing from unlikely beginnings as a Police Constable in Northern Ireland, sketching whilst on duty in the height of the troubles.
-These sketch books earned him a four year scholarship to St Martins School Of Art London from 1985-89 earning a BA Hons Fine Art – Painting.
+These sketch books earned him a four-year scholarship to St Martin’s School of Art London from 1985-89 earning a BA (Hons) Fine Art – Painting.

-Pennock has strong links to New York exhibiting there in 1998 with Willie Doherty and Robert Longo at the Culture & Conflict exhibition Puffin Gallery in 1998.
+Pennock lived and worked in New York for six years leaving soon after 9/11.
+Whilst there, in 1998, he exhibited in a group show with Willie Doherty and Robert Longo at the Culture & Conflict exhibition Puffin Gallery.

-Hawkesbury Regional Gallery
+Hawkesbury Regional Gallery Collection.